shenanigans-be/miltydraft/README.md

 # 2. install dependencies
 composer install

-# 3. create a .env file
+# 3. create a .env file, also edit the URL to match your XAMPP server url
 cp .env.example .env

 # 4. make directory for draft JSONs
 mkdir drafts

-# 5. run server
+# 5. run server with XAMPP
-php -S localhost:8000

-# 6. now open localhost:8000 on your browser
 ```

 ### Libraries and Dependencies